Nyaribovic/Financial-Inclusion/README.md

 The repository contains the following files/folders:
-* requirements.txt: This file contains the necessary libraries, see the section "How to Use them" in this README.

 * data: The data folder contains data in csv-format.
 The name of the columns and an explanation of each column.
 * notebooks: This folder contains the Colab.
 Moringa_Data_Science_Core_W2_Independent_Project_2021_03_Victor_Bundi_Financial_Inclusion.ipynb which contains the main analysis.
 * README: This README.